 Page 1: Cover Sheet

 The cover sheet provides an overview of the project details, such as system DC and AC size, DC/AC ratio, module and inverter specifications.
-The cover sheet also indicates the design wind speed and snow load, project address, utility and applicable zoning along with a table indicating sheet numbers and titles.
+The cover sheet also indicates the design wind speed and snow load, project address, utility and applicable zoning along with a table of content indicating sheet numbers and titles respectively.

 Page 2: Site Plan

-The site plan shows typical property layout indicating the nearby roads, driveway, roof layout, solar panels, and major equipment location – meter, service panel, inverter, AC disconnect etc. The drawing also provides a legend along with a table including the roof/array details, number of modules, total area, roof area, roof percentage coverage etc. along with some other general notes.
+The site plan shows typical property layout indicating the nearby roads, driveway, roof layout, solar panels, and major equipment location – meter, service panel(s), inverter(s), AC disconnect etc. The drawing also provides a legend along with a table including the roof/array details, number of modules, total area, roof area, roof percentage coverage etc. along with some other general notes.
+Moreover, it also clearly indicates the ground access and roof access points locations.

 Page 3: Roof Plan

-The roof plan contains the panel array layout, roof layout, rafters, roof attachments and their spacing, rails, mid-clamps and end-clamps, stringing layout along with the roof area and coverage details, attachment and clamp quantity, panel tilt and azimuth etc.
+The roof plan contains detailed the PV array layout, roof layout, rafters, roof attachments and their spacing, rails, mid-clamps and end-clamps, string layout along with the roof area and coverage details, attachment and clamp quantity, panel tilt and azimuth etc. It is mandatory to provide a fire setback of 36″ for firefighters and one or multiple roof access paths all the way to the ridge line.
+If sufficient space is available on both sides of the ridge, it is a common practice to keep 18″ fire setback on both side (making a total of 36″).

 Page 4: Racking Details

-This page includes structural details of the different components of the racking system.
-Details and drawings of the roof attachments are shown, front-view of the solar array showing maximum attachment spacing, side-view of the array showing attachments, rail, height of panel from roof surface and much more.
+A sheet providing structural details of the different components of the racking system.
+Details and drawings of the roof attachments, front-view of the solar array showing maximum attachment spacing, side-view of the array showing attachments, rail, height of panel from roof surface and much more.
 In case where more details are needed, the racking details page is supported by another page for incorporating the additional drawings.
+Moreover, structural details are further supported by a table containing details of module make, model and quantity, total module area, racking system technical details, total point load (psf), distributed load (psf), rafter details, attachment quantity etc.

 Page 5: Three Line Diagram

-This is the main electrical design indicated in the form of a three line diagram clearly showing the PV module, strings and rapid shutdown device (if applicable) along with their specifications.
-The drawing clearly shows details of the PV inverter, batteries, DC and AC disconnects, and system connection (load side or line side) as per NEC 2023 requirements.
-The drawing is supported with various comments and references with respect to NEC 2023.
+The main electrical design indicated in the form of a three line diagram clearly showing the PV module, strings and rapid shutdown devices (if applicable) along with their technical specifications.
+Details of the PV inverter, batteries, DC and AC disconnects, and system connection (load side or line side) as per NEC 2023 requirements are also indicate on the line diagram.
+The drawing is supported with various comments and references from NEC 2023.

 Page 6: Design Calculations & Tables

-A sheet that contains a two tables.
-First table is a bill of material containing all equipment, their quantity and specifications.
-While second is the design calculation table showing cable sizing, grounding conductor sizing, conduit size, conduit fill factor, voltage drop, circuit current, cable rating as per NEC 2023, derated current, OCPD sizing etc.
+A sheet containing two major tables.
+The first one being a BOM table containing all equipment, their quantities and specifications.
+While second one being the design calculations table showing cable sizing, grounding conductor sizing, conduit size, conduit fill factor, voltage drop, circuit current, cable rating as per NEC 2023, derated current, OCPD sizing etc.

 Page 7: Signage & Labels

-Safety signs and labels is a critical NEC requirement.
-This page provides details of the label itself as per NEC references – wording, markings, color scheme, physical size in inches and placement location.
+Safety signs and labels are a critical NEC requirement.
+This page provides details of the labels themselves as per NEC references – wording, markings, color scheme, physical size in inches and placement location.
 Some typical labels include general warning and caution labels, PV disconnect label, rapid shutdown label, max voltage and current, battery/ESS labels and so on.

 Datasheets and Reports